-The Beacon Tactical Risk ETF Beacon Selective and Risk ETF (each "Fund" and, collectively, the "Funds") have recently commenced operations and have no performance history.
+The Beacon Tactical Risk ETF and Beacon Selective Risk ETF (each a "Fund" and, collectively, the "Funds") commenced operation on April 17, 2023 and have limited performance history.
 Beacon Capital Management, Inc. ("Beacon" or the "Adviser") manages other advisory accounts that have substantially similar investment objectives, policies and investment strategies as each of the Funds.
 The table below provides supplemental performance information for the Vantage 2.0 Aggressive Portfolio composite which is a composite of accounts managed by Beacon for at least a full month, having a minimum account size of \$25,000 and less than 10% of AUM in money market funds with investment objectives, policies and investment strategies substantially similar to the Tactical Risk ETF (the "Vantage 2.0 Aggressive Composite") and for the Vantage 3.0 Aggressive Portfolio composite which is a composite of accounts managed by Beacon for at least a full month, having a minimum account size of \$25,000 and less than 10% of AUM in money market funds with investment objectives, policies and investment strategies substantially similar to the Selective Risk ETF (the "Vantage 3.0 Aggressive Composite" and, together with the Tactical Risk Composite, the "Composites").
 The performance information for the Composites does not represent performance of either Fund.
 It is provided to illustrate the past performance of Beacon in managing the Composites against the S&P 500 Index which is the Composites' and the Funds' benchmark (the "Index").
 The Funds' portfolio manager is the same portfolio manager that is responsible for managing the accounts that constitute each of the Composites.